-The Large Synoptic Survey Telescope (LSST), currently being built on Cerro Pachon in Chile, will be the most comprehensive optical astronomy survey ever undertaken.
+The Legacy Survey of Space and Time (LSST), currently being built on Cerro Pachon in Chile, will be the most comprehensive optical astronomy survey ever undertaken.
 Beginning early in the next decade, the LSST will take panoramic images of the entire visible sky twice each week for 10 years, resulting in what can be called “the greatest movie of all time”.

 The LSST will collect over 50 PB of raw data, resulting in over 30 trillion observations of 40 billion astronomical sources.
 It will measure the positions and properties of over 20 billion stars, or 10% of all stars in the Milky Way.
 These data will be used for scientific investigations ranging from the properties of near-Earth asteroids to characterizations of dark matter and dark energy.